Our data protection policy

 8. How long do we retain the data for?

 We will retain your data for as long as the Data Subject remains a part of the Group.
-When the Data Subject leaves we will delete it.
-If a Data Subject moves to another Scout Group, we will ask you before we shared any data with the new Group.
-This also applies to Scouts moving to Explorer Scouts outside the 8th Winchester Scout Group.
+When the Data Subject leaves, we will delete it.
+If a Data Subject moves to another Scout Group, we will ask you before we transfer any data with the new Group.
+This also applies to Scouts moving to Explorer Scouts as Explorer Units are operated by Winchester Scout District and not by individual Scout Groups.
+Transfers are typically done securely, electronically using OSM.

 9. What is our Legal Basis for processing your data?